henryj320/python_projects/README.md

 <strong>Language:</strong> Python<br />
 <strong>Overview:</strong> The user provides a location.
 The script generates a path to coordinates x metres away and adds this as a route on Google Maps and outputs this to the user.
 This allows the user to run to a random place every time the exact distance away that they want.<br /><br />

+<strong>Title:</strong> tcp_message_sender_and_receiver<br />
+<strong>Language:</strong> Python<br />
+<strong>Overview:</strong> Write a program that sends and receives message from the basics.
+Generate a TCP segment with all of the fields in binary.
+Set up a port to send on and a port to receive on.
+Use your Java code as a reference.
+Importantly, the receiver needs to be listening on the port.
+Use datasubs to find how to run an app on a certain portand listen to requests.
+Set out the plan logically.<br /><br />

 <br />
 <h2>Completed Project Ideas</h2>